chrisclark/blog/content/what-does-engineering-do-here.md

 brand and retailer for non-toxic household consumables.
 We sell physical products on the internet, that get shipped from our warehouses to our customers.
 This is so simple that it's almost always met with some incredulity.
-We're a Silicon Valley startup afterall.
-Aren't we supposed to be some sort of tech-centric AI big data thing?
-When I left my previous job, at a tech-centric AI big data company, my father in law said it well: "So...you're leaving your job...to sell toilet paper...on the internet?".
+We're a Silicon Valley startup after all!
+Aren't we supposed to be some sort of tech-centric AI big-data thing?
+When I left my previous job, at a tech-centric AI big-data company, my father in law said it well: "So...you're leaving your job...to sell toilet paper...on the internet?".

-And in fact, in the very early days (late 2013 or so), we self-identified as a technology company.
+And in fact, in the early days, we self-identified as a technology company.
 No one would love us if we weren't, right?!
 Over time though, we've confronted our own corporate soul in the mirror and discovered that we're first and foremost a brand and a retailer, not a software company.
-We are a [Type B company](http://blog.untrod.com/2016/06/software-at-companies-that-dont-sell-software.html).
+We are a
+[Type B company](http://blog.untrod.com/2016/06/software-at-companies-that-dont-sell-software.html).

-Given that we don't directly monetize our technology, our engineering strategy looks a different than a software company.
+Given that we don't directly monetize our technology, our engineering strategy looks a little different than that of a software company.

 What engineering *does* is pretty much what you'd expect: